- Status: Full-time, Exempt

 - Excellent verbal, written, and interpersonal communications skills

-- Willingness to work non-standard hours, including weekends, and travel extensively when required
+- Willingness to work non-standard hours, including weekends, and travel when required for trainings, partner engagements, staff and Board retreats and to perform other duties of the role

 - 90% employer-paid health and dental insurance premiums for staff and their families;